pprimm/ds-contest-material/README.md

 ![System Page](https://user-images.githubusercontent.com/4693314/29977696-eb7ba126-8f03-11e7-8981-8d2a6194b7b7.png)

-##Why is it here?
+## Why is it here?
 Well, the obvious reason is that it was created as a submission to the aforementioned design contest.
 But, there's a bit of background here.
 I have been playing with using React/cerebral to create UX for home automation for a few months.
 My original tech stack used MQTT over Web-sockets for real-time transport.
 This worked pretty well because my back-end control system is MQTT driven.
-However, I wanted to test an abstraction that allowed for more productivity and ease-of-design on the front-end; in other words, deepstream would be used for the front-end channel only to separate/decouple messaging.
-Anyhoo, the contest gave me the opportunity (interpret: motivation) to produce a limited-scope solution to test deepstream in this scenario.
+However, I wanted to test an abstraction that allowed for more productivity and ease-of-design on the front-end; in other words, deepstream would be used for the front-end channel to separate/decouple messaging.
+Anyhoo, the contest gave me the opportunity (*interpret*: the motivation) to produce a limited-scope solution to test deepstream in this scenario.

 ## Tech Stack
  - [deepstreamHub](https://deepstreamhub.com/) & [deepstream javascript client](https://deepstreamhub.com/docs/client-js/client/)